jesusmtzarvizu/Design_Patterns/README.md

 ###Creational Design Patterns

 + [Singleton in Java](https://github.com/jesusmtzarvizu/Design_Patterns/tree/master/Singleton)
-A class of which only a single instance can exist
+<br /> A class of which only a single instance can exist